rot1024/honyo/README.md

 3. Click "Save"
 4. Your custom languages will appear in the Primary/Secondary language menus

+### Popup Window Settings

+Configure popup window behavior:

+1. Open Settings → "Display" tab
+2. **Auto-close on blur**: Enable this option to automatically close the popup window when it loses focus
+3. Click "Save"

 ## Usage

 1. Select any text in any application